agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 again similar trends in outliers as in the last example.
 The outliers are >4times the 75th percentile.
 AKA making making it NON-normal.

-In addition the SD or spread, is for both are same ranging from 0 to 8 units.
+Looking at the SD or spread, it appears that for both groups the range is same about: 0 to 8 units.

 **Definition**: Checks out!
 Only the non-normality is not met.